malucart/MyFavoriteCrypto/README.md

 * Sign up Screen
    * Redirects the user to Facebook's registration
 * Home
-    * Allow the user to add their favorite crypto to a list (liked page)
+    * Allow the user to add their FavoriteModel crypto to a list (liked page)
 * Liked Page Screen
-    * Their favorite crypto info with a graphic
+    * Their FavoriteModel crypto info with a graphic

 ### 3. Navigation